knpuniversity/phpstorm/knpu/services.md

 ## Generating Constructor Properties

-At this point we need the logger, so addthe argument `LoggerInterface $logger`.
+At this point we need the logger, so add the argument `LoggerInterface $logger`.
 This is the point where we would normally create the `private $logger` property above, and set it down in the constructor with `$this->logger = $logger;`.
 This is a really common task, so if we can find a faster way to do this that would be awesome.